On This Page

 transaction, benefits the merchant by shifting chargeback liability from the merchant to

-the card issuer.The authentication and authorization transactions can be bundled together or can occur
+the card issuer.The authentication and sale transactions can be bundled together or can occur

 sequentially, for example, authentication followed by authorization.
 Two types of